• Home

 The move is characteristic of the CEO, who during his time at the helm of the Department of Government Efficiency, issued a directive asking government workers to email five bullet points of recent accomplishments amid a mass firing campaign that led to the termination of more than 250,000 federal employees.
 “Failure to respond will be taken as a resignation,” Musk said in an X post last February.
 Musk also brought that tactic to X (formerly Twitter) when he took over as the social media platform’s CEO.

 Musk also tends to opt for conversation over credentials.
-In a recent interview with Stripe cofounder John Collison and tech podcaster Dwarkesh Patel during a joint episode of their podcasts, the tech CEO said “the résumé may seem very impressive,” Musk said.
-“But if the conversation after 20 minutes is not ‘Wow,’ you should believe the conversation, not the paper.”
+In a February interview with Stripe cofounder John Collison and tech podcaster Dwarkesh Patel during a joint episode of their podcasts, the tech CEO said: “The résumé may seem very impressive, but if the conversation after 20 minutes is not ‘Wow,’ you should believe the conversation, not the paper.”

 AI has thrown fresh fire on that trend.
 According to hiring experts, AI has had a democratizing effect on the application process.
 Because of the technology, all résumés and cover letters look the same, spelling a hiring nightmare for recruiters who are left to emphasize other parts of the hiring process to differentiate among candidates.

-“AI is killing the résumé and the résumé has been bad for a long time, but AI makes it so much worse,” hiring expert Dr. John Sullivan, dubbed the “Michael Jordan of hiring” by Fast Company, told Fortune.
+“AI is killing the résumé, and the résumé has been bad for a long time, but AI makes it so much worse,” hiring expert John Sullivan, dubbed the “Michael Jordan of hiring” by Fast Company, told Fortune.
 “When every résumé is perfect, has no spelling errors, flaws of any kind, imagine how many you have to sort in order to determine who you’re going to interview.”
-Sullivan said AI allows applicants to perfect their résumé, adding keywords that bypass ATS résumé checkers and check for spelling and grammar errors which otherwise tend to disqualify candidates.
+Sullivan said AI allows applicants to perfect their résumé, adding keywords that bypass ATS (applicant tracking system) checkers and check for spelling and grammatical errors that otherwise tend to disqualify candidates.

 Sullivan said the résumé has been obsolete for quite some time, especially when it comes to finding top talent.
 “There’s just no correlation between a great résumé and being good on the job,” Sullivan said.
 From his time in recruiting, including work with Agilent Technologies and HP, he said it was actually the best employees who often had the worst résumés.